ageorge95/WILLOW-chia-forks-instant-wallet-balance/README.md

 NOTE#1: Using it as a sub-module may get you to fall into a rabbit hole.
 For that reason, recently a CLI interface was implemented which will completly isolate your scripts from willow.

-NOTE#2: Long story short you have 3 new to use willow in your scripts:
+NOTE#2: Long story short you have 3 ways to use willow in your scripts:
 - M#1 using the WILLOW class directly
 - M#2 using _00_CLI.py to direct your queries (recommended)
 - M#3 using the compiled CLI exe (more I/O overhead then M#2)